JeremyCade/jeremycade.github.io/_posts/2014-11-12-connecting-to-mssql-from-python-in-osx-yosemite.md

 In your typical *nix environment FreeTDS sources configurations from two difference places:

+{% highlight bash %}
+    ${HOME}/.freetds.conf
-    /etc/freetds.conf # global
+    /etc/freetds.conf
-    ~/.freetds.conf # local
+{% endhighlight %}

 This is slightly different under OS X, and will vary depending on the package manager used to install FreeTDS.
+FreeTDS reads the ${HOME}/.freetds.conf before resorting to the global freetds.conf.
+You can find out what the location of your global freetds.conf by executing the following command:

+{% highlight bash %}
+tsql -C
+{% endhighlight %}

+Your result will be something along these lines:

+{% highlight bash %}
+$ tsql -C
+Compile-time settings (established with the "configure" script)
+                            Version: freetds v0.91
+             freetds.conf directory: /usr/local/Cellar/freetds/0.91_2/etc
+     MS db-lib source compatibility: no
+        Sybase binary compatibility: no
+                      Thread safety: yes
+                      iconv library: yes
+                        TDS version: 7.1
+                              iODBC: no
+                           unixodbc: no
+              SSPI "trusted" logins: no
+                           Kerberos: no
+{% endhighlight %}

+Full details about the FreeTDS configuration files can be found [here](http://www.freetds.org/userguide/freetdsconf.htm).

 #### Homebrew
 {% highlight bash %}